About St. Mary’s

 On March 25, 1634, Father Andrew White, who sailed with the first colonists, celebrated the first Roman Catholic Mass on St. Clement’s Island.
 The island was small, so the ships traveled further south.
 Leonard Calvert bought about 30 miles of land below the Wicomico River from the Yaocomaco Indians with bolts of fabric, axes, and other farm tools.
 The settlers moved in among the Indians who assisted them while they established their settlement.
 This area became the State’s first capital, St. Mary’s City.
 The capital was later moved to its permanent home in Annapolis.

 Colonial life was difficult, but settlers soon began to grow tobacco, which became the lifeblood of the colony.
-Tobacco was prosperous for many farmers which allowed them to purchase land and build large plantation homes such as Sotterley Plantation.
+Tobacco was prosperous for many farmers which allowed them to purchase land and build large plantation homes such as Historic Sotterley.
 Tobacco was a labor-intensive crop linked closely with the development of slavery in Maryland.
 During this time, the area’s rivers played a major role in plantation life as these were the highways of that era.
 Barges would travel up and down the waterways of the county transporting supplies.

 Revolutionary War & War of 1812